Tim Federle: In film

 Ferdinand (2017, 20th Century Fox/Blue Sky Studios): Federle co-wrote the screenplay for Ferdinand, the 2017 animated film based on Munro Leaf's children's book, The Story of Ferdinand.
 Both the book and the film center around a bull who "would rather smell flowers than fight in bullfights."
 Ferdinand stars John Cena in the titular role, along with Kate McKinnon, Bobby Cannavale, David Tennant, Gina Rodriguez, and Daveed Diggs.
 The film was released on December 15, 2017.
 Ferdinand was a 2018 Golden Globe Award and Academy Awards nominee for Best Animated Film.

 In television

 Federle is the writer and executive producer of the Disney+ series High School Musical: The Musical: The Series.
 The series' first season became available on the streaming service in the winter of 2019–2020 and the second season became available spring of 2021.
 The third season was released in the summer of 2022.
-The series fourth and final season premiered on Disney+ on August 7th, 2023.
+The series fourth and final season premiered on Disney+ on August 7, 2023.

 In 2022, Disney Branded Television extended its multiyear overall deal with Federle and his Chorus Boy Productions banner.
-As part of this deal, Federle will serve as executive producer for Vampirina: Teenage Vampire, which will premiere on Disney Channel and Disney+ in the fall of 2025.
+As part of this deal, Federle will serve as executive producer for Vampirina: Teenage Vampire, which premiered on Disney Channel and Disney+ on September 12, 2025.
 In August 2025 it was announced that Coven Academy, a brand new Disney Channel and Disney+ show created and executive produced by Federle, had entered production and will release on 2026.